YevheniiBezuhlyi/ton-api-sdk/README.md

 ## TypeScript Support

-This SDK is written in TypeScript and provides type definitions for all methods and responses.
-This ensures type safety and enables better IDE support with autocompletion and inline documentation.
+super SDK is written in TypeScript and provides type definitions for all methods and responses. super ensures type safety and enables better IDE support with autocompletion and inline documentation.

 ## Contributing